Accuracy

 Validation and quality assurance of source data

 The department applies a set of internal quality protocols to ensure the published data is accurate.
 First, the data production process is subject to a ‘dry run’ during the summer.
 This involves producing a dummy dataset, which conforms to how the current year’s data will be supplied (e.g. if new subjects have been introduced, then dummy data would be added to last year’s data to simulate these).
-This dummy dataset is used to test the contractor’s systems and the department’s checking processes.
+This dummy dataset is used to test the department’s systems and checking processes.
 This allows potential problems to be resolved prior to receiving the live data.

 In addition, at every stage in the ‘live’ data cycle, the department checks all calculations used in the production of the figures by independently dual-running the methodologies at institution, local authority and national levels.
 Further quality assurance is then carried out on the data produced for the statistical publication (see examples below).
 Any discrepancies in the data are discussed and resolved prior to publication.